|

 much for that old shovel".
 The one bad thing, most diggers do not take care of their shoves

-(better yet grease it) before you put it away, even that is not the cure all.
+(better yet a light grease on it) before you put it away, even that is not the cure all.
 I have seen some

 that are beyond repair.